sandeel/tribe/doc/diary.md

 ## 2015-01-11
 * Finished form for adding a new tribe member to your tribe
 * Wrote unit test for above functionality

+## 2015-01-12
+* Added models for TaskTemplates and Categories.
+* Added a view for viewing Task templates